Skip to main content

 Primary source: Motor Accident Injuries Act 2017 (NSW) s 3.4.

-Compensation to Relatives Claims (Dependency)
+Compensation to Relatives claims for dependency loss

 While funeral expenses are "no-fault", a claim for broader compensation (known as a Compensation to Relatives claim) depends on liability.
 If the accident was caused by the fault of another driver, eligible surviving relatives may claim for: